AbelFiol/DjangoforEverybody/README.md

 # DjangoforEverybody

-Welcome to my Django for Everybody repository.
-Here, you'll find practical projects and exercises covering Django's core features, including ORM, authentication, and web app deployment.
+Master Django with hands-on projects in web development, from building dynamic websites to deploying applications.
+Explore Django’s powerful features, including ORM, authentication, and REST API integration, while learning how it simplifies web application development.
+This repository covers best practices, scaling, and deployment, equipping you with essential skills for modern web development and backend engineering.